queer/singyeong/README.md

 other services that handle things on a per-guild basis, ex. having a cluster of voice nodes, where not needing to know which node holds a particular guild is very useful.

-Additionally, being able to discover-by-tags is VERY useful - I don't have to know ANYTHING about the receiving end other than what tags it might use for itself!
-I can say things like "send this message to the service that describes itself as 'image-generator' and 'prod' with `latency < 100ms`," and 신경 will figure out how to get it where it needs to go.

 ### Why Elixir?
 Why not Go, Rust, Java, ...?